-An interview for employment abroad may be very different to interviews for employment in your own country.
-A thorough interviewer will look for evidence that you have the personal qualities needed to cope with and successfully complete a contract in a foreign country, perhaps working in a foreign language.
+An interview for work abroad may be very different to interviews for work in your own country.
+A thorough interviewer will look for evidence that you have the personal qualities needed to cope with and successfully complete work in a foreign country, perhaps working in a foreign language.
 If the interview is successful, an informal job offer may be made to you.
 Responsible employers and recruiters will give you time to consider before making a definite commitment.
 The employment contract checklist in this guide will help you to evaluate job offers and contracts of employment.

 Take at least 24 hours to reflect on the offer before you accept it - take your time to research the country, check your contract and ensure that you are happy with the details.